devlemire/DevMtn-Webpack/README.md

 }
 ````

-The test property is regex saying "look for all files ending in js or jsx.
+The test property is regex saying "look for all files ending in js or jsx".
 The exclude is so that webpack doesn't go into each js/jsx file in our node_modules.
 And our loader is specified as babel-loader.

 Output is how we tell webpack where to take our compiled files and what to name that file.